Scale-Invariant Curvature Fluctuations from an Extended Semiclassical Gravity: Introduction

 A slightly different approach to the calculation of the power spectrum based on \emph{stochastic gravity} can be found in \cite{roura:2000,roura:2008,hu:2008}.
 In spirit similar to the approach presented in this paper, the authors equate fluctuations of the stress-energy tensor with the correlation function of the Bardeen potential.
 In the super-Hubble regime they obtain an almost scale-invariant power spectrum.
 Moreover, they discuss the equivalence of their stochastic gravity approach with the usual approach of quantizing metric perturbations.

 Inspired by these works we follow an approach strictly different from the standard one.
-Instead of quantizing a coupled system of linear inflaton and gravitational perturbations, we aim at extending the \emph{semiclassical Einstein equation} to describe curvature fluctuations via the fluctuations in the stress-energy tensor of a quantum field.
-More precisely, we choose as quantum matter a scalar quantum field and analyze carefully the expectation values of the corresponding stress-energy tensor and of their products over a Gaussian Hadamard state.
+Instead of quantizing a coupled system of linear inflaton and gravitational perturbations, we aim at extending the \emph{semiclassical Einstein equation} to describe metric fluctuations via the fluctuations in the stress-energy tensor of a quantum field.
+More precisely, we choose as quantum matter a massive scalar quantum field and analyze carefully the expectation values of the corresponding stress-energy tensor and of their products over a Gaussian Hadamard state.
 We then interpret the Einstein tensor as a stochastic field and equate its $n$-point function with the symmetrized $n$-point function of the quantum stress-energy tensor.
-Subsequently we use the obtained system to discuss the influence of quantum fluctuations on the Bardeen potential over the flat patch of a de Sitter background.
+Subsequently we use the obtained system to discuss the influence of quantum fluctuations on metric perturbations over the flat patch of a de Sitter background.
 We prove that in the limit of early time the power spectrum of these perturbations tends to the Harrison--Zel'dovich spectrum.
-The results show that no special features of the metric nor any renormalization ambiguity enters the computation; only the Hadamard form of the underlying state matters.
-Finally we demonstrate that, despite the linearity of the quantum field, the three-point function of the Bardeen potential does not vanish.
+The results show that no special features of the metric nor any renormalization ambiguities enter the computation\footnote{In \cite{ford:2010} it was previously noted that fluctuations passively induced by purely conformal matter are not affected by renormalization ambiguity.}; only the Hadamard form of the underlying state matters.
+Furthermore, contrary to what is found \eg in \cite{ford:2010}, the obtained power spectrum is not sensitive to the initial time, which is set to be at past infinity in this work.
+This initial time independent power spectrum is in agreement with the non-perturbative analysis presented in \cite{frob:2012,frob:2013}.
+Finally, we demonstrate that, despite the linearity of the quantum field, the three-point function of the considered metric perturbation does not vanish.

+Although a complete theory of perturbations around semiclassical equations has not yet been developed and although the conjectured equation among matter--gravity fluctuations is not supported by any formal derivation, the preliminary analysis presented in the present paper furnishes an almost scale-invariant power spectrum (up to very low frequencies) for certain metric perturbations very similar to the power spectrum that arises in the standard analysis based on the quantization of the Mukhanov--Sasaki variable evaluated in the Bunch--Davies state.
+The main conceptual difference, is that in the extended semiclassical picture, there is less freedom in the choice of the quantum state for the passively induced metric perturbations.
+To a large extent, the quantum state has already been fixed by the requirement that the background metric satisfies the semiclassical equation.